Southwest Michigan Library Cooperative

 2) Recommend appointment of a Director to the Cooperative Board; and

-3) Annually evaluate the Director, communicating their report to the Board.
+3) Annually evaluate the Director, with member input, communicating their report to the Board.

 (b) Budget and Finance Committee

-(i) A three-member standing Budget and Finance Committee shall be established, consisting of:
+(i) A three-member standing Budget and Finance Committee shall be established an ad hoc committee,